mpseidel18/healthDataExport/README.md

   -cl, --csvgpslist  Exports the Lat/Long Data in from your .tcx File into a .csv File.
   -cx, --convertc2x  Converts .csv to .xlsx files.
   -jx, --convertj2x  Converts .json to .xlsx files.
-  -a, --automatic    analyzes the full tree recursivly and trys to convert the data in readbale Data.
+  -a, --automatic    exports every Data from the Google Takout Folder.
+And only the Google Takeout Folder (!).
   -db, --database    Exports tables from a target Database.
 The Database must contain sqlite_schema.
 You need to specify the whole path to the databse!
 ```
 Keep in Mind that this tool search for the given Directory **recursively !**.